badsectorlabs/ludus/docs/docs/troubleshooting/ansible.md

 If you get an ssl error (`SSL certificate problem: unable to get local issuer certificate`) try copying the `/etc/pve/pve-root-ca.pem` file to `/usr/local/share/ca-certificates/pve-root-ca.crt` (make sure to change the `.pem` extension to `.crt` and run `update-ca-certificates`).

 Then try again to `curl https://<node name>:8006/`.
 If the ssl error issue is gone, chances are ansible API task ID error will be resolved.

+## Multiple VMs with name found

+### Error:

+`Multiple VMs with name ... found, provide vmid instead`

+### Resolution:

+This issue occurs when there are multiple VMs accessible to the user with the exact same name.
+This has been seen when a duplicate VM template was created but never fully converted to template (failed build).
+Make sure that all VM names are unique in both the `SHARED` pool (templates) and the user's range pool.